 While this is a joke, in reality, an event horizon is the boundary of a black hole through which nothing can pass.
 The metal edges and the never-ending spiral flawlessly depict destruction and the idea of no escape or end, just like in an actual black hole.

 Are you in the mood to view classy retro settings?
 Bombay Beach has got you covered.
-The iconic drive-in at Bombay beach California is a yard of cars part of an art exhibit.
+The iconic drive-in at Bombay Beach is a beach cars part of an art exhibit.

 Vintage cars, boards with graffiti, and quotes from old Hollywood blockbusters can do you no wrong.
 So, take tons of pictures of the drive-in.